EGDPG/EGDPG.github.io/docs/preview-plugin/features.md

 The Modular Character Preview Component provides a streamlined solution for previewing modular characters with equipped gear in real time.
 It is designed to be integrated quickly into existing UI systems with minimal setup.

-## Quick Integration

-- Requires only two main steps:
-  1. Add the preview component to the Player Controller.
-  2. Add the provided preview widget to any UI container (e.g., inventory or equipment screens).
-- Minimal character setup required:
-  - The main skeletal mesh must be assigned a tag for identification.
-  - Optional: Add ignore tags to meshes that should never be shown in the preview (e.g., Character meshes used in live retargeting setups such as GASP UEFN Mesh).
-- No additional initialization logic or custom character modifications needed.

 ## Real-Time Modular Preview

 - Renders modular character assemblies, including armor, clothing, accessories, and weapons.